rppicomidi/pico-usb-midi-processor/README.md

 control surfaces use Channel Note On messages to convey button presses to the host.
 The host will send back the same channel message with velocity 0 to turn the button's LED off.
 It will send Note On velocity 127 to turn the LED on.
+This processor can convert or filter any of the 128 different channel message values for a given type, (e.g., note, CC, etc.)
+In the settings screen you can display the note number, CC number, etc. in Decimal or Hex format.
+The screen shows a forward direction remap as`vv->yy`, where `vv` is the original note number, CC number, etc. and `yy` is the new value.
+The feedback path will convert `yy` to `vv`.
+If you want to filter out a particular `vv` so the message is not passed on at all, increment the `yy` value until it shows `**`.
+The same works in reverse for the feedback path.
 - Channel Message Remap: same as Channel Button Remap without the feedback path.
 - MC Fader Pickup: Mackie Control compatible control surfaces